The major purposes of this course are:

 - To acquire a paramedic license, and

-- To pass employment examination for civil servants.
+- To pass the employment examination for public servants in response to the requests of students.

 Characteristics of the Curriculum